 The Monthly Picks team writes about stuff we think you’ll like.
 Silver Monthly has affiliate partnerships so we may get a share of the revenue from your purchase.
 This does not drive our decision as to whether or not a bullion dealer gets reviewed nor the rating of that review.

-Silver rounds a staple of many investors.
+Silver rounds are a staple of many investors.
 Silver rounds are the non-government backed, non-legal tender type of silver coins.
 The term round came about because the silver was shaped into coins and thus was able to be stacked into rolls.

 And almost every investor has seen the basic silver rounds: Walking Liberty, Buffalo Design, or the Mercury Design.
 However, here’s a list of unique silver rounds that any investor should consider adding to his or her collection of silver rounds.
 Each one featured is .999 fine silver bullion–the standard for collectors and investors.